adamdavis345/adamdavis345/README.md

 Formula:<br/>
 _unbent ctrl objects + bent ctrl objects + unbent target objects = bent target objects_

-- 2 states, unbent, bent.
+Listes of _objects_, 3 input, 1 output.
+4 lists, 2 versions of 2 lists.

+Lists:<br/>
+- control
+- target

+Versions:<br/>
+- unbent
+- bent

-- 2 lists, controls, targets.
-(For each object listed in one list there is a correlating object listed in the other list.
+(For each object listed in one version of a  list there is a corresponding object listed in the other version.)

-3 lists input = 1 list output.

 <br/>